 Switching to PHP 7 we were able to handle an additional 2.4 requests a second.
 Its worth noting this is with absolutely no caching and a single CPU core.
 In a limited test by enabling the OpCache extension in our PHP extension manager in cPanel we were able to improve PHP 5.6 to 22.33 requests a second and PHP 7 to 51.05 requests a second.

-You will never wrong when choose Hawkhost, this is personal guarantee.
-Dont forget to use Hawkhost coupon to buy cheaper, they always have life time discount coupon.
+You will never wrong when choose Hawkhost, this is the personal guarantee.
+Don’t forget to use Hawkhost coupon to buy cheaper, they always have lifetime discount coupon.
 I will immediately update all the best coupon codes here for you.
 Because I am a big fan of Hawkhost.